hsz/intellij-foldable-project-view/README.md

 <!-- Plugin description -->

-The Fold ProjectView Root Files is a plugin for the IntelliJ-based IDEs that lets you fold the files located in the root of your project.
+The Foldable ProjectView is a plugin for the IntelliJ-based IDEs that lets you fold the files located in the root of your project.

 <!-- Plugin description end -->